-The price of our innate tendency to resist change is that we will never feel cohesion with nature.
+The cost of our innate tendency to resist change is that we will never feel cohesion with nature.
 We will always be strangers there.
 Sadly enough, we will carry the arrogance of a teenager within us forever.

 We’ll spend our lives in a mental “transit hall”

-How self-consciousness emerges | The doubtless world of a child (Mind, the left green box) is created by the presence of parents and their supervision in a child’s mind.
+How self-consciousness emerges | The doubtless world of a child (Mind, the left green box) is created by parents’ presence and supervision in a child’s mind.
 Its content is mainly artificial.
-The child’s mind is conscious but not in the same way as in an adolescence’s mind.
-An undoubting child with the help of parents made learning possible during the period of adolescence.
-When it disappears, “consciousness” is revealed.
-Lack of parental control causes puzzlement.
-Consciousness, or self-awareness, means an “intermediate state” of growing up.
-It is revealed due to changes in growth mechanisms when childhood begins to transition into adulthood.
-A loss of meaningfulness and a subtle feeling of one’s imperfection accompany an adolescence’s sense of independence.
-The lack of supervision (parental control) leads to a feeling of confusion and an endless search for answers.
+The child’s mind is conscious but not in the same way as an adolescent’s mind.
+An undoubting child, with the help of parents, made learning possible during childhood.
+When childhood gradually disappears, “consciousness” will appear and confuse.
+It is partly the lack of parental control that causes puzzlement.
+Consciousness, or self-awareness, indicates an “intermediate state” of growing up, although it becomes permanent.
+It appears due to changes from childhood into adulthood.
+A loss of meaningfulness and a subtle feeling of imperfection characterise the adolescent’s sense of independence.
+The lack of supervision (parental control) leads to a feeling of confusion and, finally, an endless search for answers.

 It’s all about growing up wrong

 However, there still exists an in-between stage in mental growth where some functions stop working.
 This stage is puberty, which has came to mark the final step of our cognitive development.
 During it, young people will learn to doubt and thus lose the ability to take things for granted.
 They learn still new things but more laboriously than children.
 They learn to detach themselves from their parents and perceive themselves as “individuals”.
 This kind of self-awareness is an intermediate state of mind, a sort of limbo, or the edge of Hell.
 Consciousness is a state of pure confusion rather than clarity because nature did not intend it to be permanent.